Accentian/MovieDatabase/README.md

 # MovieDatabase

 This repo contains html, css, and JavaScript files.
+The webpage display movie's posters, title, and overview.
+The users can search a movie in TMDB API.
+If the search returns without any results, the user will be notified of the fact.

 The data is from The Movie Database API that can be found using this link: https://www.themoviedb.org/documentation/api

 1. `index.html` most important feature is the search bar and the tags used to display movie information such as images and titles.